 - Carrot ginger soup

-- Bell pepper + sweet potato soup
+- Bell pepper and sweet potato soup

-What are some of your fav soup recipes?
+What are some of your favorite soup recipes?
 Drop a comment and share!
 Also, do you have any family soup recipes that you’d love to see in a healthier version?
 If so, let me know.
 I love a good challenge, as well as new soup recipes.

 Vegetarian Split Pea Soup